carlosedp/riscv-bringup/Qemu/Readme.md

 gzip riscv64-debian-qemuVM.tar
 ```

 Now start the VM with the `run_riscvVM.sh` script.
-After boot, connect via SSH using `ssh.sh`.
+After boot, login on console or connect via SSH using `ssh.sh` in another terminal.

-You can mount the `boot` partition using the command `echo "/dev/mmcblk0p1 /boot ext2 defaults 0 0" | sudo tee -a /etc/fstab` .
-This allow access to the available kernels just by adding new versions (vmlinux) to `/boot`  and modifying `/boot/extlinux/extlinux.conf` file.
+Kernel files are in `/boot`.
+You can add new versions or modify parameters on `/boot/extlinux/extlinux.conf` file.

-Root password for this rootfs is *riscv*.
+Root password for the rootfs is *riscv*.

 ## Remount Qcow image for changes